 APPH Investors Have Opportunity To Lead AppHarvest, Inc. Securities Fraud Lawsuit

-BENSALEM, Pa., Oct.
-14, 2021 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AppHarvest, Inc. ("AppHarvest" or the "Company") (APPH) .
+LOS ANGELES, Oct.
+20, 2021 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against AppHarvest, Inc. ("AppHarvest" or the "Company") (APPH) .

 The complaint filed alleges that, throughout the Class Period, Defendants failed to disclose to investors: (1) that AppHarvest lacked sufficient training for its recently expanded labor force; (2) that, as a result, the Company could not produce Grade No. 1 tomatoes consistently; (3) that, as a result, the Company's financial results would be adversely impacted; and (4) that, as a result of the foregoing, Defendants' positive statements about the Company's business, operations, and prospects were materially misleading and/or lacked a reasonable basis.